-According to BBC, several movies have made the mistake of conflating mental illness to the concept of “madness” in horror films.
-This then perpetuates the continuing stigma that “crazy people” are violent and mental health is a supernatural phenomenon.
+According to BBC, several movies about mental health have made the mistake of conflating the conditions to the concept of “madness” in horror films.
+This perpetuates the continuing stigma that “crazy people” are violent and mental health is a supernatural phenomenon.
 Likewise, they misrepresent women who need help as someone who simply has “irrational behavior” and the tendency to do evil things.

-Since May is Mental Health Awareness Month, we decided to list down some films that portrayed mental health, and how they successfully or failed to destroy stigmas surrounding certain conditions.
+Since May is Mental Health Awareness Month, we decided to list down movies that portrayed mental health, and how they successfully or failed to destroy stigmas surrounding certain conditions.

 Girl, Interrupted (1999)

-This film, starring Winona Ryder, was adapted from Susanna Kaysen’s book of the same title where she talks about being in a psychiatric hospital after her borderline personality disorder diagnosis.
-It also shows Susanna’s relationships with the other patients, especially her close friendship with Lisa Rowe, a diagnosed sociopath.
+This film starring Winona Ryder was adapted from Susanna Kaysen’s book of the same title where she talks about being in a psychiatric hospital after her borderline personality disorder diagnosis.
+It also shows Susanna’s relationships with other patients, especially her close friendship with Lisa Rowe, a diagnosed sociopath.

 Black Swan (2010)